A strong team culture doubles employee engagement

 Culture is supposed to eat strategy for breakfast.
-But, it’s leaving many organizations hungry for better results.
+However, it’s leaving many organizations hungry for better results.
+Most organizations think of culture as something homogenous, failing to acknowledge the power of subcultures or team cultures.

 Culture is not the problem — our approach is.